Nageswar-Sahoo/PyTorch_101/README.md

-As we can predicate maximum sum as 18 so including zero we have total 19 class of prediction for the sum and 10 class of prediction  for mnist number and total class is 29 we have prepared the actual labels the can used for loss calculation after the model predicted handwritten mnist number and sum .
+As we can predicate maximum sum as 18 so including zero we have total 19 class of prediction for the sum and 10 class of prediction  for mnist number and total class is 29
+We have prepared the actual labels the can used for loss calculation after the model predicted handwritten mnist number and sum

     Actual Mnist Number